tahoe-lafs/tahoe-lafs/docs/grid-introducer.rst

 The read capability is written to ``grid-introducer-announcement.read-cap``.
 The capability in ``grid-introducer-announcement.read-cap`` is the capability that is shared with the grid coordinate for enrollment
 (see below).
+It is also possible to pre-allocate a mutable object and write it to ``grid-introducer-announcement.write-cap``.
+When the storage server starts up it will discover and use this value instead of allocating a new one.

 The ``grid-introducer-announcement.write-cap`` is essential state.
 Without it the storage node cannot update its announcement.